 Coming from a technology background myself, when I heard the term “operating system,” I would immediately jump to an operating system along the lines of software like Windows or Mac, which in some respects is not that far off.

 Benefits of a Franchise

 Franchise?
 We are talking about entrepreneurs and doing things our own way, right?

-Yes, but I want to stop and look at one of the key features of a franchise business that we tend to miss when we are doing things our own way.
+Yes, but I want to stop and look at one of the key features of a franchise business that we tend to miss when doing things our own way.
 One of the key benefits of signing up to be a franchisee is that the franchise company provides you with a blueprint – the “how” of running your business.

 Multiple Operating Systems?

 If everybody in your organization is doing things their own way, how productive would that be?
 For example, if you have three different project managers, each with their own project management philosophy, then any time an employee moves from one team to another, they have to start over learning a new way of doing things instead of jumping in and helping the customer.

 Having multiple ways of doing things simply leads to more complexity, resulting in more confusion and frustration for your team.
 Simply put, for the sake of your company and your ability to scale, you define a single way of doing things and ensure everybody is on the same page.